connectwithvanshika/connectwithvanshika/README.md

 - Exploring AI agents, automation workflows, and real-time systems
 - Building full-stack applications using modern web technologies
 - Interested in combining data engineering with product development
-- Passionate about AI-powered systems, analytics, and scalable applications
+- Passionate about AI-powered systems and scalable applications

 ---